Glossary

 • Leave Entitlement

-Leave specified within the applicable Enterprise Agreement/ Award, the Fair Work Act/ National Employment Standards (NES) and relevant organsiational policies.
+Leave specified within the applicable Enterprise Agreement/ Award, the Fair Work Act/ National Employment Standards (NES) and relevant organisational policies.
 A detailed overview of the leave provisions per agency is outlined in the Leave Guide.

 • Level of risk